-Annex
+Annex A

 Rationale for recommendation of transition arrangements

 Introduction

 VHF Data Exchange System (VDES) is a technological concept developed by the IALA e-NAV Committee and now widely discussed at ITU, IMO and other organizations.
 VDES was originally developed to address emerging indications of overload of VHF Data Link (VDL) of AIS and simultaneously enabling a wider seamless data exchange for e-navigation, potentially supporting the modernization of GMDSS, both processes that are currently developed by IMO.
 VDES is capable of facilitating numerous applications for safety and security of navigation, protection of marine environment, efficiency of shipping and others.
 VDES will prospectively have a significant beneficial impact on the maritime information services including Aids to Navigation and VTS in the future.